 - Weapon – Enchant Weapon – Jade Spirit

 - Off-Hand Weapon – Enchant Weapon – Major Intellect

-There’s one excellent Shadow Priest guide out there:
+There’s a couple of excellent Shadow Priest guides out there:

 - How To Priest has a great Shadow Priest guide for Mists, although it is a bit densely written.